Lullabot/information-security-policy/access/lullabot_vpn.md

 This policy applies to all Lullabot employees and contractors.

 ### Compliance
-1. Critical assets are only available via the VPN, like the Daily Report and edit.lullabot.com.
+1. Critical assets will only be available via the VPN, like the Daily Report and edit.lullabot.com.
-2. Since employees and contractors must use the VPN to access some assets, they will be configured to use the VPN, making it easier to use.
+2. Since employees and contractors must use the VPN to access some assets, their devices will  be VPN-enabled.
+This will make it easy to use the VPN when they are working from any untrusted location.